 - The main reason one is hesitant about contingency recruiting is because of the considerable risk involved in it.
 You not only have to search and select the candidate, but you also have to do it before someone else does, which makes the whole process a lot more overwhelming and stressful.
 Other than this, companies know that contingency recruiters are very fast-paced and tend to get a job done a lot more quickly compared to other models of recruitment agencies.
 They also won’t have to deal with a loss if you don’t get them a suitable candidate, so they are always willing to work with such recruitment agencies.

 - Even if you are very confident in your abilities as a recruiter, you should know that you will not be successful if you are not quicker than the rest.
 Suppose the competition doesn’t take you out.
 In that case, sometimes, even the client can decide to cancel the availability of a vacant position in the company or offer it to someone who’s been referred to by the company’s employee(s).
 Since there are no exclusive contracts between both parties, you cannot question their decision either.
 In such cases, it’s often advised to get a contingency recruiting agreement in place.

 In Final Words

-Companies prefer contacting recruitment agencies to hire suitable candidates because the entire recruitment process can be very overwhelming and tiring.
+refer contacting recruitment agencies to hire suitable candidates because the entire recruitment process can be very overwhelming and tiring.
 They want to focus on managing the company and remaining hassle-free, and not be burdened with too many tasks at once.
-These agencies help search for candidates who can determine and fulfil the company's present and future needs.
-A suitable candidate contributes to the company's efficiency and boosts up the morale of others working with them, so it's crucial to hire the right person for the right role.
+Contingency recruiting doesn’t mean you are doomed from the start, and these are just pointers for you to consider before you get into unchartered territory.
+At the end of the day, you should always remember that a suitable candidate contributes to the company’s efficiency and boosts up the morale of others working with them, so it’s crucial to hire the right person for the right role.